An Uninsured Driver Hit Me in Texas! What to do After an Accident

 When you are involved in a crash that is not your fault, it is reasonable to believe that the other driver’s insurance provider will reimburse you for medical bills, damages to your vehicle, and other costs related to the accident.
-But what happens if you get hit by someone without insurance?
+But what happens if an uninsured driver in a car hits me?

 The answer to that question will depend on your coverage and how you choose to seek compensation.